Bombay Scottish School, Mahim: Controversies

 On 11 May 2008, unidentified Shiv Sena activists targeted the name plate of the school and blackened the word 'Bombay' written on one of the school gates with tar and replaced it with 'Mumbai'.
 The police was notified of the incident and a case was registered.
 Ironically, Shiv Sena chief, Uddhav Thackeray's sons Aditya and Tejas as well as Raj Thackeray's daughter Urvashi have all studied at Bombay Scottish School.

 Sexual assault allegations against a teacher

-A 40-year-old female teacher, had been arrested on charges of sexually assaulting a 16-year-old male student on multiple occasions.The woman, who was married and also had children, has been charged under provisions of the Protection of Children from Sexual Offences (POCSO) Act, Juvenile Justice (Care and Protection of Children) Act and the Indian Penal Code.
+A 40-year-old female teacher was arrested on charges of allegedly sexually assaulting a 16-year-old male student on multiple occasions.
 However, the accused “teacher” was not associated with the institution at the time of the incident, as she had been removed a year earlier.
 She was later acquitted on the grounds that the engagement was consensual in nature.